-All Approved Vendors must attest to the attestation in Appendix H of this Guidebook.
-Approved Vendors that act out of compliance with this attestation could face disciplinary action from the Program Administrator, including possible suspension from the Program.
+Vendors that act out of compliance with this attestation could face disciplinary action from the Program Administrator, including possible suspension from the Program.
 Equity Eligible Contractor Certification

-Equity Eligible Contractor applicants will be required to complete the certification in Appendix B of this Guidebook in addition to the Approved Vendor attestation in Appendix H. This document must be completed by each owner or board member in the organization used to establish EEC status.
+Equity Eligible Contractor applicants will be required to complete the certification in Appendix AB of this Guidebook in addition to the Approved Vendor attestation in Appendix H. This document must be completed by each owner or board member in the organization used to establish EEC status.
 Each certification must be signed by both the certifying owner or board member, and an authorized representative of the Approved Vendor.